 Extra greenhouse gasses absorb more of the sun’s heat as it comes bouncing off the earth.
 The gasses heat up and bounce their heat back out in all directions instead of letting it escape.
 More gasses equal more warming.

-CO₂ is the most common gas because it comes from burning fossil fuels, which we do a lot of.
+CO₂ is the most common greenhouse gas because it comes from burning fossil fuels, which we do a lot of.
 Coal, gasoline, diesel or natural gas – whether to heat a building or fuel a car, an airplane, a space shuttle, a steam ship, or a power plant.
 It all releases CO₂.

 5. We still use how much coal?